magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-5.md

 <!--- ACP2E-203-->

 *  Customer, customer address, and order actions are now logged correctly in the Admin action report.
-Previously, {{ site.data.var.ee }} did not log actions if the `postDispatch` handler had not been specified in configuration settings.
+Previously, {{ site.data.var.ce }} did not log actions if the `postDispatch` handler had not been specified in configuration settings.

-### {{ site.data.var.ee }} coding standard

 ### MFTF

-#### New action groups

 #### Action groups

 Repetitive actions have been replaced with action groups in these tests: